Photometric stellar masses for galaxies in DESI Legacy Imaging Surveys: Script for stellar mass estimates

 For the given galaxy, the script downloads DR10 Legacy Surveys images in $g$ and $r$ bands (Sect.\,\ref{ssec:images}), creates an image mask (Sect.\,\ref{ssec:mask}), constructs an input file for GALFIT (Sect.\,\ref{ssec:file}), and runs GALFIT and reads its output parameters (Sect.\,\ref{ssec:galfit}).
 The GALFIT magnitudes are corrected for Galactic extinction from \citet{ext11}, in the respective filter, using NASA/IPAC Extragalactic Database (NED)\footnote{\url{https://ned.ipac.caltech.edu}}.
 In case the galaxy distance is provided as an input parameter, the absolute magnitude is computed using this distance, otherwise, the redshift downloaded from NED is used.
 Once the absolute magnitudes in $g$ and $r$ bands are determined, the stellar mass of the galaxy is estimated via the formula Eq.\,(\ref{eq:f}), derived in Sect.\,\ref{ssec:formula}.
 Two alternative mass estimates are calculated using Eqs.\,(\ref{eq:meidt}) and Eq.\,(\ref{eq:querejeta}) derived in see Sect.\,\ref{ssec:calib}.

 The \texttt{photomass\_ls.py} script provides additional optional functionalities, including photometry in the $z$ and $i$ bands of Legacy Surveys images and $K$ correction for rest-frame colors of galaxies with redshifts up to 0.5.
-An example of script usage is provided in Appx.\,\ref{apx:ex}, with additional examples available in the user manual at \url{https://github.com/PidiGalaxies/photomass}.
-The full manual, with additional examples, is available at \url{https://github.com/PidiGalaxies/photomass}.
+An example of script usage is provided in Appx.\,\ref{apx:ex}.l The full manual, with additional examples, is available at GitHub\footnote{\url{https://github.com/PidiGalaxies/photomass}}.